-Study offers novel, inexpensive approach on improving public healthDecember 18th, 2012 by Leslie Gibson Mccarthy in Health /
+Study offers novel, inexpensive approach on improving public healthDecember 18, 2012 by Leslie Gibson Mccarthy in Medicine & Health / Health

 (Medical Xpress)—A new study out of Washington University in St. Louis is one of the first to use technology to effectively measure the use of built environments—parks, greenways, trails and other man-made public areas—as a means to improve public health.